 - Plastic Bag: This bag is the perfect, flexible vessel to carry your Hygiene Kit in.

 After a while, even with all the little hygiene tricks you get to a point where you just can not go another day without a shower.
 And preferably a long, hot, waterfall fancy one with a soaking tub.
 I can not guarantee that luxurious experience but here are some options to look for when backpacking when the wet wipes just stop cutting it.

 - Established Campgrounds: Many campgrounds boast amenities such as power, water, and, you guessed it, showers!
 Even if you are not spending the night at one of the campground or RV sites you can still ask the camp hosts if you can utilize their restrooms.
 Be prepared however, most showers are coin operated and come with a time limit.

-- Trail Angels: The triple crown long trails as well as other long distance thru hikers have a community of support behind them known as Trail Angels.
+- Trail Angels: The triple crown long trails as well as other long distance thru hikes have a community of support behind them known as Trail Angels.
 These are volunteers who help maintain the trail, fill water caches, and offer rides to town.
 Some Trail Angels will even be kind enough to let you use their homes to clean off, do laundry, and get a night’s sleep.
 But be very cautious and trust your gut.
 Never go alone if possible.